Staff & Affiliates

 Headshot of Dr. Slonimsky

-Nora Slonimsky, Ph.D., ITPS Director and Gardiner Assistant Professor of History: Dr. Slonimsky is an assistant professor with appointments in the history department and the ITPS.
-She is the social media editor for the Journal of the Early Republic, the reviews editor for SHARP News, and a research associate at the McNeil Center for Early American Studies at the University of Pennsylvania.
-Her research focuses on the intersection of copyright, state formation, and communication regulation in Early America.
+Nora Slonimsky, Ph.D., ITPS Director and Associate Professor of History: Dr. Slonimsky is an associate professor with appointments as Chair of the history department and as Director of the ITPS.
+She is the social media editor for the Journal of the Early Republic and a research associate at the McNeil Center for Early American Studies at the University of Pennsylvania.
+Her scholarship focuses on the intersection of copyright, state formation, and communication regulation in Early America.
 This research is generously supported by the Huntington Library, the Mellon Foundation, the American Antiquarian Society, and the Library Company of Philadelphia, among others.
-Her first book, “The Engine of Free Expression: Copyrighting the State in Early America,” won the 2018 SHEAR manuscript prize and is forthcoming with the University of Pennsylvania Press.
+Her first book, The Engine of Free Expression: Copyrighting the State in Early America, won the 2018 SHEAR manuscript prize and is forthcoming with the University of Pennsylvania Press.
 For further information please see her website www.hamiltonsolo.com.
 She can be reached at nslonimsky@iona.edu.

 Natalka Sawchuk, Affiliate Librarian: Ms. Sawchuk is the Assistant Director of Libraries for Public Services & Systems.
 She manages the TPNHA archival collection.
 She can be reached at nsawchuk@iona.edu.